aayushshrestha783/RobotSoccer/README.md

 ### Problems faced while making the robot:
 - Lack of planning and research.
-- Frequent Change in design due to change in comonents.
+- Frequent Change in design due to change in components.
 - Late completion of robot.
 - Lack of practice.